tanaikech/taking-advantage-of-google-apps-script/README.md

 - [RangeListApp](https://github.com/tanaikech/RangeListApp) : RangeListApp is a GAS library for retrieving, putting and replacing values for Spreadsheet by a range list with a1Notation using Google Apps Script (GAS).
 - [DownloadLargeFilesByUrl](https://github.com/tanaikech/DownloadLargeFilesByUrl) : DownloadLargeFilesByUrl is a GAS library for downloading large files from URL to Google Drive using Google Apps Script (GAS).
 - [ArrangeStackingOrder](https://github.com/tanaikech/ArrangeStackingOrder) : ArrangeStackingOrder is a GAS library for arranging the stacking order of page elements on Google Slides using Google Apps Script (GAS).
+- [ProcessApp](https://github.com/tanaikech/ProcessApp) : This is a library for retrieving the process and information of Google Apps Script.
+For example, one of methods retrieves the total execution time of all functions executed by the time-driven trigger at owner's account.
+- [GistChecker](https://github.com/tanaikech/GistChecker) : This is a GAS library for notifying the change of number of comments, stars and forks of own Gists as an email using Google Apps Script.

 <br>